Wyntuition/jekyll-now/_posts/2018-01-28-microservices-cheat-sheet.md

 # Overview

-This cheat sheet is to help business develoment practitioners understand key things quickly when discussing and trying to sell microservices.
+This cheat sheet is for helping business develoment practitioners understand key things quickly when discussing and trying to sell microservices.

 ## Who Cares?